5.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 As with other injuries, any underlying medical condition that may predispose a child to easy bruising must be excluded.
 Other conditions that may mimic or present with bruising should be considered.

-If child protection concerns are identified, the SSCB safeguarding children Medical Examination form should be used to document history, examination, findings, opinion and recommendations.
+If child protection concerns are identified, the SSCP safeguarding children Medical Examination form should be used to document history, examination, findings, opinion and recommendations.
 The importance of signed, timed, dated, accurate, comprehensive and contemporaneous records cannot be overemphasised.

-In all cases careful mapping, description and recording of the size, colour characteristics, site, pattern and number of the bruises should be made on a body map (as included in the SSCB safeguarding children Medical Examination form) and a careful record of the carers/parents description of events and explanation for the bruising made.
+In all cases careful mapping, description and recording of the size, colour characteristics, site, pattern and number of the bruises should be made on a body map (as included in the SSCP safeguarding children Medical Examination form) and a careful record of the carers/parents description of events and explanation for the bruising made.

 Where possible the Paediatrician examining the child should discuss the findings and management plan with a colleague before advising Children’s Services and parents.
 If a trainee paediatrician sees the child it should be discussed with the supervising Consultant Paediatrician.
 If a career grade paediatrician (Consultant grade or SAS grade) examines the child it should, where possible be discussed with a suitably experienced colleague.